 Tobishima Daylily

-moreoverAs a stopover point for migratory birds, you can also see rare birds, and there are about 300 species.It has attracted a lot of attention from bird watchers, and has become a popular spot with a steady stream of visitors, especially during the spring and autumn migratory bird seasons.
+moreoverAs a stopover point for migratory birds, you can see rare birds, with around 300 speciesIt has also attracted a lot of attention from bird watchers, making it a popular spot with a constant stream of visitors, especially during the spring and autumn migratory bird seasons

-The flow of time can be felt from nature.
+The flow of time can be felt in nature

-The most appealing thing that all remote islands have in common is the scenery that spreads out before your eyes.
-The sunrise and the sunset over the sea are especially special.
+The greatest attraction of all remote islands is the scenery that unfolds before your eyes.
+The sunrise and sunset over the sea are both exceptional

-Of course, you can see the sun setting against a clear sky, but it's also fascinating to watch the sun disappear behind the rain-covered sea and the clouds.
+Of course, it's fascinating to watch the sun sinking against a clear blue sky, but it's also fascinating to watch the sun peeking out over a rain-stained sea or between the clouds

-A holiday on an island where you can surrender to the slow flow of time is very attractive!
+A holiday spent relaxing on an island and letting time flow is very appealing!

-There is a fee to explore the island, but bicycles are available for rent, so you can easily explore the island!
-That's true, isn't it?
+There is a fee to rent a bicycle to explore the island, but you can easily explore the whole island!

 Tobishima accommodation information

-There are various accommodation options on the island, although advance reservations are required.
+There are a variety of accommodation options on the island, but advance reservations are required

-Some of the facilities are run by local fishermen, so you can not only enjoy fresh seafood, but also enjoy boat fishing and sightseeing cruises.
+Some of the facilities are run by local fishermen, so you can not only enjoy fresh seafood, but also go fishing or take a pleasure cruise on a boat

-Boat fishing and excursion boats available.
-(Reservation required)
+Boat fishing and sightseeing boats available (reservations required)

-Boat crossing, boat fishing, and sightseeing boats available.
-(Reservation required)
+Crossing the rocks, boat fishing, and sightseeing boats available (reservations required)

 Sawaguchi Ryokan